 • Firstly, the long corridor is a major turn off.
 It is a wasted space, unpractical and impossible to furnish.

 • The toilet location at the entrance makes for long philosophical trips pondering over the immortality of the soul.
 You could even go castle inspired and cover the walls with portraits of people you want to debate that with.
-Not sure how you’ll fell about it at night when half asleep but hey, you’ll definitely make an impact when hosting a party. :D
+Not sure how you’ll fell about it at night when half asleep but hey, you’ll definitely make an impact when hosting a party.

 • Part of the living room gets lost as a transit space.
 It is rather unfortunate, however that is the nature of this type of layout.
 You’re always going to see somebody moving between spaces.

 • The kitchen has a logical location.
 It is close to both the living room and the balcony.
-It is however, reachable through the living room and thus increases the space lost to transit and makes it really important that nothing spills from the shopping bags for the 15m it takes to reach it…
+It is however, reachable through the living room and thus increases the space lost to transit and makes it really important that nothing spills from the shopping bags throughout the 15m it takes to reach it…

 I would have liked to position the bedroom where the kitchen is.
 That would have given the terrace a special role as a private space.
 It would have also allowed for smaller transit areas and less circulated due to the privacy of the function.
-That idea fell rather fast unfortunately, as placing the bedroom in the corner of the building means taking the risk of “howling” nights when the wind blows with a vengeance.
+That idea fell rather fast though, as placing the bedroom in the corner of the building means taking the risk of “howling” nights when the wind blows with a vengeance.
 The shape of the room as well as the two structural walls splitting the apartment in three didn’t help either.
-So, instead, I decided to see how I can best use the existing layout.
+So instead, I decided to see how I can best use the existing layout.

 • I moved the access to the bathroom and the storage/laundry room in the private corridor, away from guest interaction.
-I changed the access door to the private corridor into a sliding one in order to prevent nose bleeds and unwanted conflicts from interacting with doors.
+I changed the access door to the private corridor into a sliding one in order to prevent nose bleeds and unwanted conflicts from interacting with it.
 And as an added bonus, this made the space even more efficient for philosophical pondering.
 You’re welcome!

 • I decided to emphasize and use the transit space and created a divider wall which can house the TV on one side and some shelving on the other one.
 Nice place to keep your books and select one on the way to the balcony for a nice summer day.